ThienLuong1101/assignmen1cna/README.txt

 2/cacheLocation = './' + hostname + urllib.parse.quote(resource, safe='/')
 to handle special chars like &

+CACHE IMPLEMATION:
+ - If the max-age is set to 0, or the response is a 404, or the no-cache/no-store directive is present, the server will not cache the response.

+ - If the Cache-Control header has a max-age value greater than 0, the response is saved to the cache.
+A metadata file is created to store the expiration time of the cache.
+This tells the server when the cache is no longer valid.

+If caching is prohibited, the cache file is deleted (if it exists), and no response is saved.

+- 301: If the response is a 301 redirect, the new location (Location: header) is stored, and the redirect response is cached.
+- 302: A 302 response is not cached unless specific caching directives are present.
+- else Normal responses are cached (assume here in this assignment is 200 OK)
+- 500 no consider (not require)

-I use .meta file to helps manage cache expiration separately from the cache data. checking the expiration time before serving cached content
+I use .meta file to helps manage cache expiration separately from the cache data. checking the expiration time before serving cached content in my current implemenation to handle the max-age:
+I extract the time of cache-cache-control max-age and store it into a .meta file to store only expire time of the cached file -> faster retrieve data.
+Then, if the request come to proxy I compare the current time with the time in the meta file if it smaller than the time in meta file -> ok, this cached data can be reused else the data is exipired, I send the request to the origin server and re-cache the data

+the meta file store which is the seconds that have elapsed since January 1, 1970, at 00:00:00 UTC (the Unix epoch).

+PROXY BONUS:
+1/Check the Expires header of cached objects to determine if a new copy is needed from the origin server instead of just sending back the cached copy in my implementation and according to what I understand from RFC: I prioritize the max-age time which mean if there are max-age and expires header -> take max-age, if it has max-age ignore expire headers store it to .meta file as it works with max-age

+the meta file will contain the seconds until the cache data invalid (max-age or expires header or empty) if max-age or expires header: the time will check by compare with

+2/ observation on pre-fetch:
+- Only pre-fetch for text/html content
+- Files are cached but NOT sent to client
+- Relative URLs are resolved to absolute URLs
+- Errors in pre-fetching do not affect main response

+This code checks if the response content is text/html, and if so, it extracts all links (both href and src) from the HTML using regular expressions.
+For each extracted link, it forms the full URL, establishes a socket connection, and sends a GET request to pre-fetch the associated resources.
+The responses are saved in a cache directory.

+3/ if there is ':' in the hostname extract the port otherwise set port 80, use valueError to check whether the port valid